I have a keen interest in finding different solutions to a problem. Currently exploring different architectures for iOS applications.

 In almost all user faced applications, we have User Interface, Business Logic, and Data modules.
 And every application we design, we want it to be easily Scalable, Testable, Maintainable and Reusable.

-For unit testing, we need to isolate part of modules in order to simulate different behaviors a system can have (also known as Mocking).
-When operations are not divided into modules or the modules are tightly coupled than testing becomes very hard.
+- Testable: For unit testing, we need to isolate part of modules in order to simulate different behaviors a system can have (also known as Mocking).
+When operations are not divided into modules or the modules are tightly coupled then testing becomes very hard.

-It shows how much complexity of your program grows with the growth of functionality.
-If functionality grows to some extreme, managing code base and its testing should remain easy.
+- Maintainable: It shows how much complexity of your program grows with the growth of functionality.
+If functionality grows to some extreme, managing the code base and its testing should remain easy.

-This means make a group of operations called Modules and then use that module where needed rather writing the same operations again and again.
+- Reusable: This means make a group of operations called Modules and then use that module where needed rather than writing the same operations again and again.